hyperledger/web3j/docs/source/modules.rst

 * geth - Geth specific JSON-RPC module
 * parity - Parity specific JSON-RPC module
 * infura - Infura specific HTTP header support
-* eips - Support for specific EIP's (Ethereum Improvement Proposals)
+* contracts - Support for specific EIP's (Ethereum Improvement Proposals)

 For most use cases (interacting with the network and smart contracts) the *core* module should be all you need.
 The dependencies of the core module are very granular and only likely to be of use